irods/irods_api_plugin_genquery2/README.md

 This project provides an API Plugin, a Rule Engine Plugin, and an iCommand upon successfully compiling it.

 This project compiles against iRODS 4.2.11 and iRODS 4.2.12.

-It depends on the following:
+### Dependencies
 - irods-dev(el)
 - irods-runtime
 - irods-externals-boost